 AFTER THE TEST

 The first COMPASS test for math and writing are free.
 However, you will be assessed a $25 fee for each additional attempt made.
+Get more information regarding this policy by viewing the Memorandum.
 At UH West O'ahu, we comply with the UH system-wide policy that math scores are valid for two years.
 Currently there is no expiration deadline on the writing score.

 COMPASS test scores determine the level math and English class you are eligible to enroll.
 Prepare, relax, and do your best!